|

 have enough participants and the facilities (As a guideline 10 or

-more at ~ $490 per participant).
+more at ~ $300 per participant, per day).
 The course instructor is Steve

 Goschnick who has extensive experience in Java, C++ and other